replicate/cog/docs/deploy.md

     # If your model uses a GPU:
     docker run -d -p 5000:5000 --gpus all my-model

-    # if you're on an M1 Mac:
+    # If you're on an M1 Mac:
     docker run -d -p 5000:5000 --platform=linux/amd64 my-model

 Port 5000 is now serving the API: